 Dean Hendrickson served as an RTO in C Company, 3rd Platoon for most of his tour of duty from July 69 to July 70.
-Near the end of his tour, Dean worked in the Awards section of Headquarters and Headquarters Company (HHC) of the 3rd Battalion, 1st Infantry at LZ Bronco in Duc Pho.
-Dean worked mostly on Arcoms, Bronze Stars, and Air Medals, but he and the Awards team helped the Section Chief Ron Mageors, “Tex,” put the final touches on David Winder’s nominaton for the Medal of Honor.
+Near the end of his tour, Dean worked in the Awards section of Headquarters and Headquarters Company (HHC) at LZ Bronco in Duc Pho.

 Dean Hendrickson.